 All residents in a nursing home require nursing care, including administration of intravenous medication and wound care.
 Nursing homes sometimes have wings dedicated to caring for people with specific conditions, such as dementia.

-If you’re unsure what your care needs are, the easiest way to find out is to request a needs assessment from your local council.
-The assessment will work out what sort of support and care you require, including nursing care.
+If you’re unsure what your care needs are, you can request a care needs assessment from your local council.
+The assessment will work out what sort of support and care you require, including nursing care - helping you to be better informed and able to find the best level of care for you.

 The lines between nursing and residential care often blur, but there are a few main differences, including: